AhmedElsherbini/Mutations_stats-and-plot/README.md

 ## Usage

 Do you have a reference?

-Well, just arrange it as the top sequence.
+Well, just put it as the top sequence.

 ```bash
 python mut_stats_plot.py -i test.afa -f fasta -r

 ```

-No reference!
-No problem my friend, then, we will consider the most common (base/aa) as the reference.
+No reference is No problem

+Then, we will consider the most common (base/aa) as the reference.

 ```bash
 python mut_stats_plot.py -i test.afa -f fasta